Rich ($RICH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rich Historical Price

-According to the latest data gathered on Rich live price page, the current price of Rich is 0.0043899USD.
-The circulating supply of Rich($RICH) is 189.74M $RICH , giving it a market capitalization of $832.96K.
+According to the latest data gathered on Rich live price page, the current price of Rich is 0.00328309USD.
+The circulating supply of Rich($RICH) is 187.54M $RICH , giving it a market capitalization of $592.31K.

 The Rich Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $RICH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.